Global Payments Launches Mobile Payments, Access Platform for Campuses

-Global Payments made a major foray into the campus card vertical in late 2015, when the company reached the aforementioned deal to acquire Heartland for $4.3 billion.
+Global Payments made a major foray into the campus card vertical in late 2015, when the company reached a deal to acquire Heartland Payment Systems for $4.3 billion.
 That mega-deal, which closed in April 2016, also gave Global Payments a significant presence in the fuel card and hospitality sectors.
 Acquiring Heartland also enabled the company to provide integrated applications such as accounting and CRM as part of its processing services.